search icon

 Unlike an edger, trimmers are specially designed to get around things like signposts, trees, and other objects that your lawnmower can’t get close enough to cut around.
 Spending a few extra dollars on a professional-grade trimmer can be well worth the money, and the lighter weight makes it easier to use for long periods.
 Generally, purchasing a new trimmer will cost you between $100 and $500.

-Many lawn care professionals offer hedge trimming services as well.
+Many lawn care professionals offer hedge trimming as part of their landscaping services.
 It would be a bit odd to have to hire a separate company to trim the hedges that line the perimeter of the lawn.
 So, having a decent hedge trimmer on hand is a necessity.
 Luckily, hedge trimmers aren’t overly expensive — they’ll cost between $100 and $400 for a medium-duty unit.

 Another lawn care essential is the leaf blower.
 Although you should also have some handheld rakes available, a leaf blower cuts time when cleaning up leaves and grass clippings from a larger area.
 And like the hedge trimmer, these vital pieces of equipment are not usually too expensive.
 Leaf blowers range from $100 to $500 when purchased new.